ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-22-rovering-at-costa-del-sol.md

 comments: true
 ---

 The quiet spot located north of [Algeciras](https://www.google.com/maps/place/Algeciras,+Cádiz,+Spain/) was perfect for recovering from my exhausting [trip back to Europe]({% post_url 2018-03-20-coming-back-to-europe %}).
-We had nice view on the [Rock of Gibraltar](https://www.google.com/maps/place/Rock+of+Gibraltar/) and the Riff mountain chain in Africa.
+We had nice a view on the [Rock of Gibraltar](https://www.google.com/maps/place/Rock+of+Gibraltar/) and the Riff mountain chain in Africa.

 ![View to the Rock of Gibraltar and the Riff mountain chain](/assets/images/IMG_2149.jpg)